-Women’s Day marketing campaigns in China 2019-2021: Successful and failed cases
+Women’s Day Marketing Campaigns in China 2019-2021: Case Studies of Successes and Failures

 Why do you need to understand China’s She-conomy?

 China’s She-conomy is getting larger, estimated at 10 trillion RMB in 2020.
 It represents a new trend in Chinese consumer behavior and includes entertainment, parenting products and services, sports, health products and more.
 Compared to the 1980s and 1990s, young women with higher educational backgrounds and incomes of 20K or higher are more common now.

 According to data from MobTech, the proportion of women with a master’s degree or higher in some age groups rose from 1.6% to 7.6%, while for men, the rate increased from 2.2% to 5.7%.
 The proportion of women with an income of 20K or higher and the income gap between men and women is narrowing.
 The average monthly shopping frequency of women is 7.2 times, which is much higher than that of men’s 5.5 times.
 6% of women shop every day.
 Women as a consumer group are becoming more and more important.

 Women’s Day has increasingly become a marketing gimmick and an opportunity for companies to promote products for women in China.
 And it’s important to understand this aspect of Chinese consumer behavior and get these marketing campaigns right.
 If they make a mess of it, that’s a big opportunity missed.

 International Women’s Day is on March 8th and several countries go all out celebrating it.
 China is one of those countries.
 Female employees get a half-day holiday and people buy presents for the women in their life and women buy things to reward themselves as well.
 China’s retail sector has embraced it and different retailers have branded it “Queen’s Day”, “Lady’s Day” or make references to pampering goddesses.